raphg/Talks/VIDD-0513/index.md

 * Prime-boost combination: ALVAC and AIDSVAX
 * 31% efficacy
-* How the vaccine works?
+* How did the vaccine work?

 --- &twocol w1:65% w2:33%